Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Cameron graduated magna cum laude from Dartmouth College with a B.A. in Cultural Anthropology and Human Geography.
 As an undergrad, Cameron focused her studies on developing an intersectional understanding of structures of racial and economic inequality.
 As an Ambassador for Dartmouth’s Office of Pluralism and Leadership, she facilitated workshops for various student organizations to address issues of social identity, power, and oppression.
 She also researched Justice Alito’s judicial philosophy under the Presidential Scholars program.

-Operations Manager
+Operations Assistant

-Operations Manager
+Operations Assistant

 Fay Li

-Director of Finance and Administration
+Director of Finance

 Fay Li

-Director of Finance and Administration
+Director of Finance

-Fay is the Director of Finance and Administration for Advancing Justice – Asian Law Caucus.
+Fay is the Director of Finance for Advancing Justice – Asian Law Caucus.
 In 2007, Fay is a graduate of San Francisco State University majoring in Finance and International Business.
 While in school, Fay was a Finance Tutor for 1 year in SF State University and a part-time afternoon teacher for 5 years in a private elementary school.
 Prior to joining Advancing Justice – Asian Law Caucus, Fay was an Outreach Coordinator in San Francisco Elections Department for 1 year.

 In 2001, Fay migrated from Canton, China to the United States.
 She is fluent in conversation in Cantonese and Mandarin and writing in Chinese.